Tuesday, November 15, 2022

 The parade was scheduled to begin at 1 P.M., but it did not start until 2:20 P.M.

-The Budweiser wagon, 8 Clydesdale, two drivers, a Dalmatian, and three passengers rode around the Warehouse District three times, stopping once for pictures before heading back to the tractor trailers to be loaded.
+The Budweiser wagon, 8 Clydesdale, two drivers, a Dalmatian, and three passengers rode around the Warehouse District three times, stopping once for pictures before heading back to the tractor-trailers to be loaded.

 8 Clydesdale drivers, riders, and Dalmatians starting the parade

-Close-up of drivers and Dalmatian
+Close-up of drivers and a Dalmatian

 Several children were standing next to me.
 A family with three redheaded children.
 One of the little boys was very impressed with my camera and wanted me to take his picture, which I did.